 The Company's pension obligations and related costs are calculated using actuarial concepts, within the authoritative guidance framework.
-The life expectancy, estimated retirement age, discount rate and estimated future compensation are important elements of expense and/or liability measurement.
-We evaluate these critical assumptions annually which enables us to state expected future payments for benefits as a present value on the measurement date.
-Refer to Note 12 to the Consolidated Financial Statements for Supplemental Executive Retirement Plan related information.
+The life expectancy, estimated retirement age, discount rate, estimated future compensation and expected return on plan assets are important elements of expense and/or liability measurement.
+These critical assumptions are evaluated annually which enables expected future payments for benefits to be stated at present value on the measurement date.
+If actual results are not consistent with actuarial assumptions, the amounts recognized for the defined benefit plans could change significantly.
+Refer to Note 12 to the Consolidated Financial Statements for detail regarding the Company's defined benefit plans.